 Low light level video cameras, such as the PC164CEX-2, a GPS derived video time stamp, and a video recording device such as an analog VCR, digital camcorder in VCR mode, or mobile DVR has greatly improved occultation timing data accuracies.

-I have recently succesfully used my one Supercircuits MDVR25.
+I have recently successfully used my one Supercircuits MDVR25.
 It has some loss of video quality at MPEG-4 compression for AVI, but it still is acceptable considering it is light weight, compact much greater ease of portability, lower battery drain, no mechanical moving parts to wear out, internal battery to keep its clock running & pre programmed recording time alive and its user friendly setup menu.

 In all I have 4 video/telescope occultation recording stations that are SLA battery powered.
 Three operate automatically unattended and the fourth one is my attended station.
 If the event occurs late enough at night I generally set each unattended pre-pointed station some 25 or more miles apart.